 As it turns out, Grameen is looking to give donors new options for supporting its work.
 “We want to offer our donor base an additional way to fund our growth,” said David Gough, CFO of Grameen America, in a press release regarding the new Impact Fund.
 “Our stakeholders are interested in the concept of impact investments that have great social returns while offering an economic return as well.
 This new funding vehicle will help us expand our outreach and better serve the communities we’re in.”

 Starting with an initial $11 million in funding, Grameen is hoping to bring in new stakeholders for impact investing in a series of Social Business Funds.
-If this plan to raise capital through both new and traditional means is successful, Grameen America will “disburse up to $2 billion in loans to low-income women within the next five years,” according to a press release announcing the new initiative.
+If this plan to raise capital through both new and traditional means is successful, Grameen America will “disburse up to $2 billion in loans to low-income women within the next five years,” according to a press release announcing the new initiative to fund microfinance as a feminist strategy.

 “We are focused exclusively on serving low income women in the United States, living at or below the federal poverty levels.
 Drilling down a little further, we’re focused on entrepreneurial women in that segment,” said Gough, in a phone interview with Philanthropy Women.
 Gough has served as Grameen America’s CFO and Vice President since October of 2014.
 He also did a lengthy stint with Women’s World Banking in Business Development and prior to that, had an extensive career in traditional banking.